autumnmnmn/snakepyt/readme.md

+# 🐍 🐍 🐍

-A python interactive environment, mainly for making various visualizations and simulations using pytorch.
+A python interactive environment, mainly for making various visualizations and simulations using pytorch. also there's a static web ui framework thing

 ![examples](examples/collage.png)